A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part II: some properties for sheaves

-The functoriality properties of these topoi with respect to $X^\s$ and $top$ are similar to the case of fine log schemes.
-We have moreover a pseudo-commutative diagram of topoi where the morphisms $\iota_{k,.}$ and $l$ have the following explicit description (as usual the description of transition morphisms are implicitly left to the reader).
+We have moreover a pseudo-commutative diagram of topoi where the morphisms $\iota_{k,.}$ and $l$ have the following explicit description (as usual the description of transition morphisms is implicitly left to the reader).